Updated March 6, 2023

 Q9.
 Why revert command is used in subversion?

 This is the most asked SVN Interview Question in an interview.
 As the word suggests, this command will remove the changes made into a local working copy.
 The working copy will be in sync with the latest copy in the repository.

 This command can be called in the following ways.

-- Local Revert: it removes the changes done recently that are done after update command is run and before those changes are committed in a repository.
+- Local Revert: it removes the changes done recently that are done after the update command is run and before those changes are committed in a repository.

 - Repo Revert: it removes changes done on a repository level.